 • 2 tablespoons honey

-The beauty of this Japanese ginger salad dressing is that most ingredients are pantry or refrigerator staples.
-The combination of rice vinegar, soy sauce, sesame oil, and fresh ginger creates the authentic Asian-inspired flavor profile that has made these types of dressings perennially popular.
+The beauty of this Japanese ginger salad dressing is that most ingredients are pantry or freezer staples.
+The combination of tangy rice vinegar, savory soy sauce, nutty sesame oil, and sweet honey creates the authentic Japanese-inspired flavor profile that has made ginger-based dressings perennially popular.

 📝 How to Make Japanese Ginger Salad Dressing Step-by-Step ❓

-• Step 2: Taste the dressing and adjust the seasoning as needed, adding more honey for sweetness, more vinegar for tanginess, or more ginger for a stronger flavor profile.
+• Step 3: Taste and adjust the seasoning as needed, adding more vinegar for tanginess, honey for sweetness, or ginger for a stronger flavor profile.

-• Step 3: Transfer the dressing to an airtight container and refrigerate for at least 30 minutes to allow the flavors to meld.
-The dressing can be stored in the refrigerator for up to 1 week.
+• Step 4: Transfer the dressing to an airtight container and refrigerate for at least 30 minutes to allow the flavors to meld.
+The dressing can be stored in the fridge for up to 1 week.

 ⏱️ Timing Overview